jugshaurya/trelloclone/README.md

 #### Special Thanks to Coding Gardan CJ for the project idea

 ```
-he used Featherjs and Vue to made the same but I am going to make it in React and backend from scratch,will be taking the pointers about what to implement and using his entity relationship Diagram to make my database.
+he used Featherjs and Vue to made the same but I am going to make it in React and backend from scratch, will be

+taking the pointers about what to implement and using his entity relationship Diagram to make my database structure.
 ```